port

 Meals not included

-Calling all hikers, adventurers, nature enthusiasts and photographers; set your sights and cameras on the unspoiled beauty of Gibraltar’s environs on this energetic tour that takes you off the beaten path and up the side of the Rock!
-This is a challenging excursion with three hours devoted to ascending and descending the Rock over steep and often uneven steps, so be sure to wear comfortable and sturdy shoes and comfortable, lightweight clothing.
+Calling all hikers, adventurers, nature enthusiasts and photographers -- set your sights and cameras on the unspoiled beauty of Gibraltar's environs on this energetic tour that takes you off the beaten path and up the side of the Rock.
+This is a challenging excursion with three hours devoted to ascending and descending the Rock over tricky terrain.

-Eventually, you’ll reach the 1,398-foot summit and stop at O’Hara’s Battery, built in 1890 on the former site of a watchtower.
-From here you have a superb viewpoint over the Strait of Gibraltar, Windmill Hill, Europa Point, the Great Sand Dune, the Mediterranean Sea and the Spanish Costa del Sol.
+Upon reaching the 1,398-foot summit of O'Hara's Battery, built in 1890, take in the superb view over the Strait of Gibraltar, Windmill Hill, Europa Point, the Great Sand Dune, the Mediterranean Sea, and the Spanish Costa del Sol.